adelosa/learnasm370/README.md

 If you just run the example, instead of getting to the `BO` (Branch overflow) instruction you will receive a S0CA abend which is a Decimal Overflow Exception.

-I am not sure why this behavior is different - it is possibly an enhancement to later versions of assembler/MVS.
-In any case, you will need to explicitly turn off the trap to mimic the behavior of the book.
+According to Melvyn Maltz, this is the IBM default as it is better to abend than get a false result, especially if you don't check for an overflow.
+The Decimal Overflow Exception can be turned off with the `SPM` instruction.

+The 2 additional instructions are required to stop the overflow abend.

+    SR  0,0         Clears register 0 (Subtract R0 from R0)
+    SPM 0           Sets the program mask to low values.

+See `pacdec2.mlc` module for an example of its usage.
+This is referenced in Chapter 16.9. _Retrieving and Setting the Program Mask_ in the John Ehrman book.

-I used the `ESPIE` macro to create an exit when a decimal overflow is encountered.
+Alternatively, you can use the `ESPIE` macro to create an exit when a decimal overflow is encountered.

 See https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.ieaa600/iea3a6_Using_the_ESPIE_macro.htm

-You can also refer to the `pacdec.mlc` module for an example of its usage as per the book.
+See `pacdec.mlc` module for an example of its usage.

-The macro seems to call the exit as a `BAS`, which means calling `RETURN` from the exit will return you to the instruction immediatly after the overflow occured.

-The bitmask for the branch is not set which means you cannot use the `BO` instruction.
-I set a character flag in the exit to indicate an overflow has occured and then do a standard branch based on its value (`CLC`).

 ## Other hints